 The Sun Placed in the Abyss, SUN Books, 1977, translated by Serge Gavronsky.
 The title text, a 25 page prose-poem-journal hybrid, is so potent, so powerful and so downright unusual that it seems more like the stuff of dreams than an actual work of literature.
 And yet here it is, it exists.
 Also included are shorter texts: The Station, The Nuptial Habits of Dogs and The Object is Poetics, along with an essay by Gavronsky and an essential interview with Ponge.
 With Francis Ponge quality is more important than quantity and this just might be the most potent book of 100 pages I’ve read.

 The Power of Language, University of California Press, 1979, translated by Serge Gavronsky.
-The value of this book is in the selection of prose texts not to be found in English translation anywhere else, particularly the remarkable Text on Electricity that Ponge originally wrote on commission by the French Electrical Company to accompany a technical brochure for architects.
+The value of this book is in the selection of prose texts not to be found in English translation anywhere else, including the remarkable Text on Electricity that Ponge originally wrote on commission by the French Electrical Company to accompany a technical brochure for architects.
+Of particular interest to me are the selections from Pour un Malherbe.
 This is a bilingual edition and Gavronsky’s lengthy introductory essay is outstanding.

-*The other two are Unfinished Ode to Mud and Ten Poems of Francis Ponge Translated by Robert Bly.
+*The only other book by Ponge in English I am aware of that I don’t own is Ten Poems of Francis Ponge Translated by Robert Bly.